-A winning campaign might count on how you knock on doors, hand out a pamphlet, make a phone call or shake hands.
+A winning campaign might count on how you knock on doors, hand out a pamphlet, make a phone call, or shake hands.
 Politics can be a game of inches.
 We’ve helped a dozen heads of government and four dozen cabinet ministers get elected and stay elected.
-We’ve run candidates’ colleges for three hundred politicians.
+We’ve run candidates’ colleges for five hundred politicians.

 Here’s what we cover: